mehfuzh/LinqExtender/_posts/2010-11-23-getting-started.markdown

 Here to include i am printing the full member name includeing that includes typename (of course the NameAttribute will be applied here as well).

-However, `MemberExpression` class contains other accessors and methods that can be useful in more complex scenarios:
+Despite, `MemberExpression` class contains other accessors and methods that can be useful in more complex scenarios:

 	MemberEpxression
 		Name